 PILATES ON-LINE LIVE CLASSES:

-Live on line Pilates and Yoga small classes on Zoom/Skype – maximum 4 per class – Classes are general level of fitness, make sure you are fit and healthy and at the appropriate level of fitness, you need to complete the PARQ before commencing all sessions.
+Live on line Pilates small classes on Zoom/Skype – maximum 4 per class – Classes are general level of fitness, make sure you are fit and healthy and at the appropriate level of fitness, you need to complete the PARQ before commencing all sessions.

-Pilates and Yoga – Monday Evening
+Pilates – Monday Evening

-This class is a fusion of exercises combining Pilates, Yoga and Relaxation.
+This class is a fusion of exercises combining Pilates, Mindfulness and Relaxation.
 Small group live on-line lesson to help you release tight muscles and wind down, excellent for those who have either been working or studying at your computer during the day.

 1. Make sure there is sufficient space to perform the exercises safely and move freely without obstacles, free from furniture, equipment, and other hazards, you need at least 4 square metres.